silverfox0000/Wavelink/README.rst

-> Fork of Wavelink for Disnake.py
+Fork of Wavelink for Disnake.py
-> Apply patches by: `git apply Wavelink-Disnake.patch`